unit8co/u8timeseries-viscon/README.md

 ## Step 4

-Try to run the Docker image to ensure everything works
+Try to run the Docker image

-`docker run -p 8000:8888 -v "$PWD":/home/jovyan/work unit8/timeseries:0.1`
+`docker run -p 8888:8888 -v "$PWD":/home/jovyan/work unit8/timeseries:0.1`

+And access the Jupyter web server with your browser (the link is printed in your terminal)

 # Contacts